florian-beetz/bachelor-thesis/thesis.md

 be exported could be declared.
 Lastly, the application with the extracted module was ran to ensure the functionality of the application.

+The modularization was performed with a bottom-up approach.
+First the components with no dependencies on other components were extracted, then the components with only dependencies on already modularized components were extracted and so forth.
+This was done to avoid circular dependencies, which are disallowed by +JPMS [@Mac2017].

+## Extracting the Model Module

+The first step of performing the modularization of JabRef was to extract the model component, as it has no dependencies on other components, but almost all components depend on it.

+**To do**

 # Conclusion {#sec:conclusion}

 **To do**